-One of the biggest advantages of this method is that it can reduce the amount of time, chemical and water required in the equipment cleaning process.
+One of the biggest advantages of this method is that it can reduce the amount of time, chemical and water required in the equipment cleaning process for breweries.
 It works well to keep from setting the scale.
 Since no caustic is involved in the procedure, it is a little safer, too.

 For the full directions and an explanation of beerstone, download my article, “Removing Beerstone: A Look at Alternative Cleaning Methods.”

 Dana Johnson, Technical Director, Craft Brewing, Birko, can be reached at DJohnson@birkocorp.com or (303) 289-1090.